 The Eurail App is all you need

-Why the pass worked
+Why the pass worked for me

-My experience showed that even if
+My personal experience showed that even if:

-- there are these reservation fees,
+- there are those reservation fees,

 - you are traveling long distances,